Big issues in Auckland Council's 10-year budget signed off, including rates rise of 2.5 per cent from July

 "This regional fuel tax allows us to shift gears in Auckland in a way we have not seen before.
 Out of planning and into delivery," he said.

-Councillors are still working their way through proposals for Local Boards and other issues in the budget.

-Once the finance committee completes the items in the budget, the governing body will be convened either today or tomorrow to approve the decisions of the committee.

-The budget then comes back to the governing body on June 28 to be formally ratified.
-The budget comes into effect on July 1.
+The budget comes back to the governing body to be formally ratified and comes into effect on July 1.